IloBe/Meme_Generator/app/README.md

 <br>

 ## Forseen Exceptions
 Nevertheless as you know, dealing with the web may end up in exceptions and unknown issues.
 As a simple example, the server your image is on is down.
+Another reason could be that the image URL you have entered maps to an image being too big.
+All image URLs used for positive testing have had an image
+size of nearly 100 KB.
+Negative testing images to trigger the 'not-found-page' have had an image size around 900 KB.

-In this cases, the application will lead you to another page, telling you that your page is not found and some additional information.
+In this cases, the application will lead you to another page, telling you that your page is not found and delivering some additional information.

 ![Invalid creator workflow][image4]